microsoft/spring-data-cosmosdb/README.md

     }
 }
 ```
 Autowired UserRepository interface, then can do save, delete and find operations.
-Azure Cosmos DB DocumentDB Spring Data uses the DocumentTemplate to execute the queries behind *find*, *save* methods.
+Spring Data Azure Cosmos DB uses the DocumentTemplate to execute the queries behind *find*, *save* methods.
 You can use the template yourself for more complex queries.

 ## Filing Issues